Chappie733/NEAT/README.md

 # Neat
-Custom implementation of the neuro-evolutionary processes described in the paper "Evolving Neural Networks through Augmenting Topologies"
+Custom implementation of the neuro-evolutionary processes described in the paper "Evolving Neural Networks through Augmenting Topologies".<br>
+This project is still far from being completed...